-Medical Amnesty does not preclude disciplinary sanctions due to any other violations of the Code of Conduct (not related to the Alcohol Policy).
-Likewise, Medical Amnesty does not prevent action by Newark police or other law enforcement personnel.
+The Medical Amnesty/Good Samaritan Protocol does not preclude disciplinary sanctions due to any other violations of the Code of Conduct (not related to the Alcohol Policy).
+Likewise, the Medical Amnesty/Good Samaritan Protocol does not prevent action by Newark Police or other law enforcement personnel.

 To apply for Medical Amnesty, please: